linjekoll/web-client/README.md

 - Iterates through the Line collection to find typical travel times and calculates relative pixel distances

 ### Vehicle
-- Reacts to changes in the Vehicle model:
+- Reacts to events in the Vehicle model:
-  - time: if vehicle is moving, change animation to reflect new time.
+  - change:time: if vehicle is moving, change animation to reflect new time.
 Otherwise, do nothing?
-  - coordinates: if vehicle is
+  - trainLeftStation: starts the vehicle moving towards the current destination.